 The first step of developing your AdWords strategy is to decide what your campaign will be for.
 Here are some questions that may help you choose a focus for your campaign:

-- Are you looking to promote a specific product or service, or do you want to promote your brand?
+- Are you looking to promote a specific product or service?
+Or do you want to promote and spread awareness about your brand?

 - What are your campaign objectives and goals?

-- What are you doing on traditional marketing channels, and how can your digital marketing be integrated with these efforts?
+- What are you doing on traditional marketing channels?
+How can your digital marketing be integrated with these efforts?

 2. Know Your Customer

 Create a consumer profile to help inform your AdWords strategy.
-Consumer profiles are fictional representations of your ideal customers.
-They are based on real data about customer demographics and online behavior, along with educated speculation about their personal histories, motivations, and concerns is also important to have noted.
+Consumer profiles are fictional representations of your ideal customers, based on their demographics and online behaviour.
+Educated speculation about a customer’s personal history, motivations, and concerns is also important to have noted.
 A consumer profile will help you to keep the customer in mind when making decisions for your campaign.

 3. Prepare Your Website

-Now that you have the preliminary research done and your strategy ready, you’ll need to ensure your website is ready for your AdWords campaign.
+Now that you have the preliminary research done and your strategy ready, you’ll need to ensure your website is ready for your Google Ads campaign.

 - Do you have content on the focus area you’ve chosen, or do you need to create some?

 - Will you use an existing page or do you need a new landing page that matches the look and feel of your ad?